-- Pow-Wow – Here is a term I rarely hear when referring to witchcraft.
-This tradition is based on old German magic.
-Today, it is considered a system of faith healing and can be applied to most any religion.
+- Pow-Wow – A tradition based on old German magic.
+Today, it is considered a system of faith healing and can be applied to almost any religion.

 - Santeria – Santería is a system of beliefs that merges aspects of Yoruba religion brought to the New World by enslaved Yoruba people along with Christianity and the religions of the indigenous peoples of the Americas.
 The Yoruba people carried with them various religious customs, including a trance and divination system for communicating with their ancestors and deities, animal sacrifice, and sacred drumming and dance.
 The need to preserve their traditions and belief systems in a hostile cultural environment prompted those enslaved in Cuba, starting from as early as 1515, to merge their customs with aspects of Roman Catholicism where it continues.